CTFEDs/typography-workshop-2016/README.md

 # typography-workshop-2016
-Material for a CTFEDs web typogrphy workshop.
+Material for a CTFEDs web typography workshop.